villikaldal10/PLPredictionModel/README.md

 For more detailed information regarding my project please watch this video I made about the whole process: https://youtu.be/tc7ydd2bghs

+The dataset I mention in my video with more features included can also be found as "more_features_results"

 Thank you!